Efficient Post-Selection for General Quantum LDPC Codes: Introduction

 Motivated by these initial works, QEC researchers have explored more sophisticated ``partial'' post-selection strategies that abort conditionally based on specific criteria even when errors are detected.
 Namely, decoders produce \textit{soft outputs} (such as likelihoods) besides final corrections, which may contain information on the reliability of the decoded outcomes and thus can be employed to establish such criteria.
 For example, an experimental work \cite{chen2022calibrated} demonstrated a reduction in the logical error rate by aborting when a correction from a decoder contains ambiguous faults.

 The \textit{logical gap} (defined as the log-likelihood ratio difference between candidate corrections in distinct logical classes) has emerged as a Bayesian-motivated metric quantifying decoding confidence \cite{bombin2024fault,gidney2025yoked,smith2024mitigating,chen2025scalable}.
-Physically, according to the statistical-mechanical mapping of error correction, the logical gap of a surface code in the code-capacity setting is proportional to the zero temperature free energy cost of a domain wall in the mapped random-bond Ising model \cite{dennis2002topological,chubb2021statistical}.
 Post-selection strategies based on the logical gap proved remarkably effective, enabling about 15-fold reductions in error rates with a relative overhead factor of $<2$ \cite{bombin2024fault}, error threshold improvements (up to 50\% with full post-selection under code capacity noise) \cite{smith2024mitigating}, and order-of-magnitude reductions in magic state preparation costs \cite{gidney2024magic,lee2025low}.
 The logical gap has become the standard approach for confidence-based post-selection in QEC.

 Nevertheless, despite these advances, the logical gap method faces fundamental limitations that restrict broader applicability.
-First, computational overhead scales exponentially with the number $k$ of logical qubits (requiring comparative decoding across all $2^k$ logical classes), which makes the method prohibitive for codes or circuits involving multiple logical qubits.
+First, computational overhead scales exponentially with the number $k$ of logical qubits (requiring comparative decoding over up to $4^k$ logical classes), which makes the method prohibitive for codes or circuits involving multiple logical qubits.
 Second, the method is not guaranteed to work well for general decoders beyond the optimal degenerate maximum likelihood decoder \cite{iyer2015hardness,fuentes2021degeneracy} or the minimum-weight perfect matching (MWPM) decoder \cite{edmonds1965paths,higgott2022pymatching,higgott2025sparse}, as a correction within a fixed logical class may fail to represent the likelihood of the class.

 Recent efforts have sought to address some of these limitations through alternative strategies, including decoder-independent confidence metrics based on syndrome density \cite{english2025thresholds} and cluster-geometry-based soft outputs \cite{meister2024efficient}.
 However, these approaches still face challenges: the syndrome density method, while efficient and generalizable across code families, has sub-optimal performance, and the cluster-geometry-based method, while overcoming the exponential overhead problem of the logical gap, is currently applicable only to the repetition and surface codes.